-Tortoises shed their skin (ecdysis) as they physically grow and develop.
-The shell prevents tortoises from shedding all their skin in one piece, but it’ll steadily flake and peel away.
+Tortoises shed their skin (ecdysis) as they grow and develop physically.
+The shell prevents tortoises from shedding all their skin in one piece, but it steadily flakes and peels away.

 Skin shedding is a regular occurrence in tortoises, especially when they’re young and growing fast.

 The process can take days or weeks and may restart when a previous cycle concludes.
 Older tortoises still shed, but less frequently as their growth significantly moderates.